No draft picks and now no D-League team of their own. What gives?

 So next year, instead of operating a team, providing a GM, head coach, assistant coach and trainer, they'll be one of four or five NBA teams sharing an affiliation with a single D-League club.
 It's a model that offers little chance of development at the D-League level ... and one they abandoned three years ago.

-Compare that strategy to the Knicks, who this year petitioned the NBA for an expansion club and got the right to drop their hybrid affiliation with Erie and set up their own, and owned and operated D-League team at the Westchester County Center in White Plains, a nine-minute drive from the parent club's MSG Training Facility in Greenburgh.
+Compare that strategy to the Knicks, who this year petitioned the NBA for an expansion club and got the right to drop their hybrid affiliation with Erie and set up their own, an owned and operated D-League team at the Westchester Civic Center in White Plains, a nine-minute drive from the parent club's MSG Training Facility in Greenburgh.

 Armor's Season Coming to a Close